Why learn bridge?

 Have you been playing bridge for a while but would like to practise some of the basics of bridge?

 Then come along to supervised play at the Taupo Bridge Club.
 We will play hands of bridge, often with hands set up to practice a particular strategy.
 But there is no scoring, so no winners or losers.
 Several more experienced players facilitate the sessions and are available to answer questions and help you during the play.
+The proposed programme for 2026 is here.

 No need to book in, just arrive.
 You can come every week or from time to time.
 You don’t need a partner.